 The following information applies to programs coordinated by the College of Human Sciences International Programs Office, and other offices on campus may have different procedures or requirements.

-Start your search for an international program at ISUAbroad.
+Start your search for a study abroad program on our study abroad programs page.
+You'll see CHS coordinated or related programs listed.
+Clicking the name of the program or the picture will take you to the program's brochure page on ISUAbroad.
+ISUAbroad is the website where all study abroad programs and applications are housed.
 Each program has its own ISUAbroad brochure where you can learn more about it including highlights of academic and cultural activities, program prerequisites, criteria for participant selection, required insurance, costs and financial assistance, withdrawal penalties, and who you can contact for additional information.

-You will start your application from the program’s ISUAbroad brochure by clicking the “apply now” button at the top or bottom of the page.
+You will start your application from the program’s ISUAbroad brochure by clicking the “apply now” button.
 If you are interested in more than one program, you will need to apply separately for each program.

 Parts of the application

-Each program’s application at ISUAbroad asks for different information, but there are four basic categories:
+Each program’s application at ISUAbroad asks for different information, but there are five basic categories:

 These are legal documents that you will sign electronically.
-They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in an international program.
+They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in a study abroad program.

 Information needed to review your application is collected through a series of questionnaires.
 Depending on the program, you may be asked to write a statement of interest, to provide an unofficial transcript, and/or to provide a resume.
 You will also be asked questions about your previous conduct, and you will need to provide an emergency contact.